weaviate/weaviate-io/developers/weaviate/current/getting-started/query.md

 As the name suggests, the `Aggregate` function can be used to show aggregated data such as on entire classes or groups of objects.

-For example, the below query will return a number of data objects in the `Publication` class:
+For example, the below query will return the number of data objects in the `Publication` class:

 {% include code/1.x/getting-started.query.aggregate.1.html %}